waterbuffalo13/micromanage/README.md

 I believe that there is great potential for the usage of collective data gathering to empower individual self-improvement (in a future build this will allow multiple users), and the development of AI for the optimisation of daily schedules.
 I want this data analytical tool for self-improvement to deliver real value to people with the same very peculiar desires that I have i.e. to see my personal statistics laid out in front of me and to make better decisions.

-Want to work with me, or learn about the project?
-Feel free to hit me up on waterbuffalo13@tutanota.com

 ## Phase 1: Prelim Database
 ![alt text](https://github.com/waterbuffalo13/Waterbuffalo-Micromanagement/blob/master/misc_image/er_diagram.png)